Harryyadav/slate/source/includes/projects.md

 description      | No       | Project description.
-tags             | No       | List of project tags. parent           | No       | ID, name, slug, and URL of the parent project. base             | No       | ID, name, slug, and URL of the original project. users            | No       | A list of dictionaries per user that are to be assigned to the project.
+tags             | No       | List of project tags. parent           | No       | ID, name, slug, and URL of the parent project. base_project     | No       | ID, name, slug, and URL of the original project. users            | No       | A list of dictionaries per user that are to be assigned to the project.
 Each dictionary should contain the user's email and the desired role. groups           | No       | A list of dictionaries per group that are to be assigned to the project.
 Each dictionary should contain the group's id and the desired role.